jbeirer/resasports-bot/README.md

 }
 ```

-**Note:** By default, pysportbot will be attempt to execute *N* bookings in parallel, where *N* is the number of available cores on your machine.
+**Note:** By default, PySportBot will attempt to execute *N* bookings in parallel, where *N* is the number of available cores on your machine.

 The service also provides various other options that can be inspected with